 - Spanish Banks – the beach near UBC remains open to the public.

-- Stanley Park in Vancouver – the same as Queen Elizabeth Park, many of the facilities are closed and parking is restricted (or, in this case, cars are completely banned).
+- Stanley Park in Vancouver – the same as Queen Elizabeth Park, many of the facilities are closed and parking is restricted to very small sections of the park.
 The park, its trails, seawall and beaches, however, remain open.
 Cyclists are allowed to ride on the roads, but not along the seawall (which is currently reserved for pedestrian traffic only).

 - Stawamus Chief Provincial Park – the popular hiking spot in Squamish was closed but has now since reopened some (but not all) of its areas.
 Rock climbing can take place at the park again, for example, but the main Chief Peaks Trail remains closed as of the end of May.